antebrl/travel-link/docs/test.md

-ONLY FOR TESTING!
+ONLY FOR TESTING McDocs!
 WILL BE REMOVED LATER ON!

 !!! info inline end "Lorem ipsum"